Oct 29, 2016

 There are two basic camps in the mutant community:

-A Separatist leader arises, the Big Bad of the episode.
-He gathers a group of followers, and engages in a big, flamboyant stunt to let the "straights" know that they're not going to be victimized anymore, they're Mutant and Proud.
-But it goes wrong; now the straights hate them more than ever.
+A Separatist leader arises, the Big Bad of the episode (played by Peter Dinklage, Kevin Bacon, Michael Fassbinder, and many others).
+He gathers a group of followers, and engages in a big, flamboyant stunt to let the "straights" know that they're not going to be victimized anymore.
+Embrace your difference!
+If you have purple hair, have purple hair.
+If you can fly, then fly!
+Be loud and proud!

 After a few changes in loyalty and second-guesses, there's a gigantic battle between the Assimilationist and Separatist groups.
 The Assimilationists win.

-En Sabah Nur's Crew
+En Sabah Nur's Separatist Crew

 1. Magneto, the Big Bad of the last episode (Michael Fassbender)